Alfresco/acs-deployment/docs/helm/eks-deployment.md

 ![Helm with EKS](./diagrams/helm-components-eks.png)

-> **Note:** You don't need to clone this repository to deploy Alfresco Content Services.

 ## Prerequisites

 As well as the prerequisites mentioned on the [main README](/README.md#prerequisites) we also recommend that you are proficient in AWS and Kubernetes.